RobertoPrevato/KingTable/servers/README.md

 # Servers
-This folder contains examples of development web servers, to test server side integration with different servers.
+This folder contains development web servers, to test server side integration of the KingTable library.
 Currently, a single implementation using Python Flask web framework is implemented.

 Development servers are meant to serve static files included in above `httpdocs` folder, which is prepared by running the gulp command, from `source` folder: